Reich Chancellery meeting of 12 December 1941

 The Reich Chancellery meeting of 12 December 1941 was an encounter between Adolf Hitler and the highest-ranking officials of the Nazi Party.
-Almost all important party leaders were present to hear Hitler declare the ongoing destruction of the Jewish race, which culminated in the Holocaust.
+Almost all important party leaders were present to hear Hitler declare the ongoing destruction of the Jews, which culminated in the Holocaust.
 The meeting is less well-known than the later Wannsee Conference on 20 January 1942.